fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 I’ve been programming for over twenty-five years, and nothing has made me

 love writing test code as much as pytest.
-I hope you learn a lot from this book,
+I hope you learn a lot from this course,

 and I hope that you’ll end up loving test code as much as I do.